NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 🔗 github.com/mfontanini/presenterm
 💝 github.com/sponsors/mfontanini

-    SIDENOTE: I'd like to take a moment to publicly shout-out Matias Fontanini for making Presenterm and responding to to all my unreasonable feature requests over the last 6 months!
+SIDENOTE: I'd like to take a moment to publicly shout-out Matias Fontanini for making Presenterm and responding to all my unreasonable feature requests over the last 6 months!
 I was literally editing my presentation last night from my hotel room to take advantage of more new features he just added!
 Tip your open source software developers, folks.

 ---
 # WHAT WORKS IN CONST FNS?